WenlinH/simple-text-doc-processor/src/test/java/edu/neu/ccs/cs5004/assignment10/problem1/io/test_valid_0_expectedout.md

 Headers appear on a line of their own.
-A header starts with the one or more occurrences of the symbol `#` followed by one space followed by content and ends with a newline.
+A header starts with the one or more occurrences of the symbol `#` followed by one space followed by text and ends with a newline.
 Headers are section titles.
 The number of `#` symbols indicate the nesting of headers.